social-protocols/social-protocols.github.io/content/research-notes/2024-07-19-thoughts-on-convincingness.md

 # Measuring Convincingness

 A lot of the Global Brain algorithm revolves around the concept of convincingness.
-We approached the concept of convincingness as *how convincing a comment is with regard to the post it replies to*, measuring it as how likely are users to change their vote on the target post given that they considered the comment.
+We approached the concept of convincingness as *how convincing a comment is with regard to the post it replies to*, measuring it as how likely users are to change their vote on the target post, given that they considered the comment.
-There are some core assumptions behind this rationale that I'd like to examine more closely.
+There are some core assumptions behind this rationale that I'd like to revisit and examine more closely.

 ## Reexamining Some Assumptions